 4) Improved Body Position

-Swimming with fins improves body position by adding velocity to the stroke and also teaching the body how to swim faster on top of the water.
+Swimming with fins adds velocity to the stroke and also teaches the body how to swim faster on top of the water.
 This works with kicking as well – when you’re in streamline on your back or front, you’ll be able to holder a higher body line with the added propulsion of fins.

 5) Improved Stroke Technique

-Swimmers of all levels incorporate fins into their training because it can help improve stroke mechanics in every stroke.
-The added propulsion and stability of fins allow you to focus on specific components of the stroke that you’re working on.
-Completing drills with fins allows you to have a more realistic feeling of speed while isolating one part of the stroke to work on.
+Fins can help improve your mechanics in every stroke.
+The added propulsion and stability of fins allows you to focus on specific components of the stroke that you’re working on.
+Completing drills with fins gives you a realistic feeling of speed while isolating one part of the stroke.

 Fins also allow you to do more advanced drills you otherwise may not be able to do without fins.
 For example, single arm freestyle or backstroke is very difficult without the added propulsion of fins for most swimmers.
 This is a fantastic drill to work on balance and the arm pull for both freestyle and backstroke.